 With an initial investment of $5 million, the Green Fund has continued to grow as it provides support for energy upgrades and other sustainability projects.

-The Council acts as the central organizing body to collect data for our AASHE STARS rating submission every year, creating plans to improve scores through the work of our sustainability committees.
+The Council contributes to data collection for our AASHE STARS rating, creating plans to improve scores through the work of our sustainability committees.

 Develop Campus Sustainability Plans